kpres12/utm-link-generator/README.md

-# utm-link-generator
-A React app to generate UTM links and track clicks.
-Features include a form for short URLs, click tracking with localStorage, and a dashboard showing original links, short codes, and click counts.
-Demonstrates React state management, validation, and basic styling.
+# UTM Link Generator and Analytics Dashboard

+A simplified tool for generating UTM links and tracking basic metrics, inspired by platforms like Bitly.

+## Features
+- A form for creating UTM-enhanced short URLs.
+- Click tracking with persistent storage using localStorage.
+- A styled analytics dashboard displaying original URLs, short links, and click counts.

+## Technologies Used
+This project demonstrates:
+- React fundamentals
+- State management
+- Basic data visualization